AbelJuncal/AbelJuncal/README.md

-  Hi, I'm Abel Juncal, a 20 years old guy interesed in computer science and specially in AI.
-I'm currently at fourth year of the computer science at Universidade da Coruña, but i always attemp to learn new skills far from university.
-Since my childhood, i've been messing around computers in my house, repairing then when it was necesary and using them to learn a lot of things about hardware and software.
-At this moment, I'm focused on finishing my degree and grow as a source of knowledge about computing.
+Hi, I'm Abel Juncal, and I'm interested in computer science, particularly in AI.
+I'm currently studying the Master in Artificial Intelligence at Universidade da Coruña, but I'm always striving to learn new skills beyond the university curriculum.
+Since my childhood, I've been tinkering with computers at home, repairing them when necessary, and using them to learn new things.
+Right now, my main focus is on completing my master degree and expanding my knowledge base in computing.